 If it’s going to rain, make sure you’re up to date on these tips for hiking in the rain.

 Make sure you have the right footwear

 Having the right footwear is so important and can’t be stressed enough.
-Some hikes, you’ll be fine with a good pair of sneakers, but others you’ll need good hiking boots for ankle support.
+For some hikes, you’ll be fine with a good pair of sneakers, but for others you’ll need good hiking boots for ankle support.

 If you hike on muddy ground or there is a chance for rain, you need waterproof shoes, while hiking in rivers, you’ll need river hiking shoes that let in and drain the water quickly.

 Whatever you do, do not pack jeans!
 They are too heavy and bulky to carry, plus they will be uncomfortable for hiking.

 This might sound obvious, but every hike I do I always see someone in jeans and I can’t help but feel sorry for them.

 And as the travel addict that I am, I have to admit that I have ended up on unexpected hiking adventures wearing jeans.